-- a) Students of Determination (SEND) - b) Students whose home language is not English (EAL) - c) Students who are Gifted and Talented (G&T) - d) Students with physical or sensory impairments - e) Students who might be subject to abuse or harassment, for whatever reason - f) Students who are young carers - g) Students whose family are in crisis or under great stress - h) Students at risk of significant harm - i) Students with poor attendance and/or punctuality - j) Students who are at risk of disaffection and exclusion from school - k) Students who have a temporary high-level need
+- a) Students of Determination (SEND) - b) Students whose home language is not English (EAL) - c) Students who are Gifted and Talented (G&T) - d) Students with physical or sensory impairments - e) Students who might be subject to abuse or harassment, for whatever reason - f) Students who are young carers - g) Students whose family are in crisis or under great stress - h) Students at risk of significant harm - i) Students with poor attendance and/or punctuality - j) Students who are at risk of disaffection and exclusion from school - k) Students who have a temporary high-level need a) The School Executive Board (SEB) and appointed Governor for Inclusive Education is responsible for ensuring that all Taaleem Schools provide outstanding school leadership and management practices that promote achievement of personalized educational outcomes for all students.

-D. Promoting and Supporting Inclusion
+D. Promoting and Supporting Inclusion8